 Diwali is the Hindu festival of lights - it celebrates the light overcoming the dark.
 The light symbolises knowledge and wisdom, while darkness is a symbol for all negative forces, such as wickedness, destruction, violence, lust, envy, injustice, greed, oppression and suffering.
 During Diwali, people perform cleansing rituals, decorate their homes, gather for special feasts, exchange gifts and light fireworks.

-On the first day of Diwali, called Dhanteras, Hindus celebrate the day that Dhanvantari, the god of good health and medicine, emerged from the ocean with the gift of Ayurveda - the knowledge of life.
-They also celebrate the day that Lakshmi, goddess of wealth, also came out of the ocean with a pot of gold.
+On the first day of Diwali, called Dhanteras, Hindus celebrate the day that Dhavantari, the god of good health and medicine, emerged from the ocean with the gift of Ayerveda (the knowledge of life) to humanity.
+They also celebrate the day that Lakshmi came out of the ocean with a pot of gold.

 Shop the Sun in Star Medal

 The fourth day of Diwali is known as Padwa.
 Celebrators prepare and offer up a large mountain of vegetarian food to express their gratitude to the gods.
 The day commemorates when Krishna lifted Govardhan Hill to protect villagers from torrential rains and flooding.
 The mountain of food represents the hill.